Daxue Road: Beginning of 20th Century

-In 1905, West China Union Middle School was established as a union intervention of the American Mutual Foreign Mission Society, the Friends' Foreign Mission Association of Great Britain and Ireland, the General Board of Missions of the Methodist Church of Canada, (later the United Church of Canada) and the Board of Foreign Missions of the Methodist Episcopal Church USA.
-Then West China Union University opened in 1910 under the same supervision and built according to the plans set out mainly by Fred Rowntree.
+In 1905, West China Union Middle School was established through the joint efforts of four Protestant mission societies of three nations, namely, the American Baptist Foreign Mission Society, the Friends' Foreign Mission Association of Great Britain and Ireland, the General Board of Missions of the Methodist Church of Canada, (later the United Church of Canada) and the Board of Foreign Missions of the Methodist Episcopal Church USA.
+The school was developed into West China Union University in 1910 under the same supervision and built according to the plans set out mainly by Fred Rowntree.
 The Daxue Road was one of the interior roads of the university at that time.
 Moreover, it was called "Main road to city south gate" and "road to city east gate" as the gateway road of the university to the city.
 On the north side of the street there were mainly dormitories of university students and staff accommodations of West China Union Middle School and on the south side were the teaching area of the university.
 Along the street, there are the Whiting Memorial Administration Building (懷德堂), The Lamont Library and Harvard-Yenching Museum (懋德堂), education offices (no longer existing), Religious Room (no longer existing), etc.

 After the foundation of the PRC to the 21st Century

 As the mushrooming of urban construction in Chengdu, in 1960, the newly planned South Renmin Road separated the university into two parts.
 And as the increasing of residence housings built in and around this district, Daxue Road, from an interior university road, gradually became a city street serving all the citizens.
-In the 1990s, it was one of the major markets in Chengdu, named as "Daxue Road Market (大学路菜市场)".
+In the 1990s, it was one of the major markets in Chengdu, named as "University Road Market (大学路菜市场)".
 Between every phoenix tree, there was one or two stalls, strengthened to the pedestrian area.
 The total area of the market reached about 8,000 m2.
 During the night, there was a night market, with mobile stalls selling cheap food and small commodities everywhere.
 Pedestrians, bicycles and cars all went through in the center of the road.